apache/spark/CONTRIBUTING.rst

 Airflow Git Branches
 ====================

-All new development in Airflow happens in ``master`` branch.
+All new development in Airflow happens in the ``master`` branch.
 All PRs should target that branch.
-We also have ``v1-10-test`` branch which is used to test ``1.10.x`` series of Airflow and where committers (and only committers) cherry-pick selected commits from the master branch.
+We also have a ``v1-10-test`` branch that is used to test ``1.10.x`` series of Airflow and where committers cherry-pick selected commits from the master branch.
-Cherry-picking is done with -x flag.
+Cherry-picking is done with the ``-x`` flag.

 The ``v1-10-test`` branch might be broken at times during testing.
-Expect force-pushes there so committers should coordinate between themselves on who is working on the ``v1-10-test`` branch - usually those will be people with the role of the release manager.
+Expect force-pushes there so committers should coordinate between themselves on who is working on the ``v1-10-test`` branch - usually these are developers with the release manager permissions.

-Once the branch is stable - the ``v1-10-stable`` branch is synchronized with ``v1-10-test``.
+Once the branch is stable, the ``v1-10-stable`` branch is synchronized with ``v1-10-test``.
 The ``v1-10-stable`` branch is used to release ``1.10.x`` releases.

 Development Environments